use tech, find rest, and glorify God.

 TWO FRIENDS, AN ASPIRING THEOLOGIAN AND A TECH FUTURIST, DISCUSS THE RELEVANCE OF THE BIBLE IN OUR TECHNOLOGY-FILLED WORLD.

 Prior to entering pastoral ministry, Andrew helped grow a technology company called Plum from seven to thirty-five people.
 He now finds himself reading Neil Postman and Jacques Ellul and wondering why churches so readily live-stream their services (think “the medium is the message”).
-Though Andrew has an MDiv from Heritage Theological Seminary, he'd be the first to admit he has plenty to learn.
+Andrew has an MDiv from Heritage Theological Seminary, and he’s currently working on a Theology PhD at the University of Nottingham.
+His research focuses on idolatry, life, and AI technologies.